Poll: More Americans see conflict between rich and poor

 Meanwhile, 44 percent of American families lived in middle-class neighborhoods in 2007, down from 65 percent in 1970.

-With AFP.
 Photo credit: Michael Prados